Rupert Murdoch: Marriages

 On 11 January 2016, Murdoch announced his engagement to former model Jerry Hall in a notice in The Times newspaper.
-On 4 March 2016, Murdoch, a week short of his 85th birthday, and 59-year-old Hall were married in London, at St Bride's, Fleet Street with a reception at Spencer House; this is Murdoch's fourth marriage.
+On 4 March 2016, Murdoch, a week short of his 85th birthday, and 59-year-old Hall were married in London, at St Bride's, Fleet Street with a reception at Spencer House; this was Murdoch's fourth marriage.
 In June 2022, The New York Times reported that Murdoch and Hall were set to divorce, citing two anonymous sources.
 Hall filed for divorce on 1 July 2022 citing irreconcilable differences; the divorce was finalised in August 2022.